Rohitkale-AIML/SQL/README.md

 ## Views vs CTEs

+**Common Table Expression (CTE):**
+- A CTE is a temporary result set that is defined within the scope of a single SQL query.
+- It is typically used to simplify complex queries, break them down into smaller, more manageable parts, and make the code more readable.
+- CTEs are defined using the WITH keyword, followed by the CTE name and the query that defines the result set.
+- CTEs are only visible to the query in which they are defined.
+They cannot be referenced by other queries or stored in the database like views.
+- CTEs are usually more performant than views for certain scenarios since they are materialized and optimized within the scope of the main query.

+**Views:**
+- A view is a virtual table created by saving the result set of a SELECT query in the database.
+- It is a named object that stores the query definition and can be treated like a regular table in subsequent queries.
+- Views are used to simplify data access by providing an additional level of abstraction.
+They hide the underlying complexity of the database schema and can present a specific subset of data to users without revealing the actual table structure.
+- Views are stored in the database and can be referenced by multiple queries from different parts of the application.
+- Views can be more efficient for certain scenarios where the query results are frequently reused since they are precomputed and stored in the database.

+**Types of Views:**
+- **Simple View:** A simple view is based on a single table and contains a SELECT statement.
+It may include only specific columns from the table and can have filtering conditions (WHERE clause).
+- **Complex View:** A complex view is based on multiple tables or other views.
+It can include JOINs and aggregate functions, providing a consolidated and structured view of data from different tables.
+- **Indexed View (Materialized View):** Some database systems support indexed views, which are views that have an associated index.
+The index improves the performance of queries that directly match the view's SELECT statement.
+- **Partitioned View:** A partitioned view is used to partition a large table horizontally into smaller, manageable pieces based on some criteria.

 Although there are some differences between them, common table expressions and views seem to perform very similarly.
 So, when should you use each one?

 - **Ad-hoc queries:** For queries that are referenced occasionally (or just once), it’s usually better to use a CTE.
 If you need the query again, you can just copy the CTE and modify it if necessary.